KumarRobotics/mrsl_quadrotor/README.md

 MRSL Quadrotor Simulator
 =============
 Package of Gazebo quadrotor simulator.
+Latest version works for Gazebo > 7.0.
 User can easily set up the simulation environments and the quadrotor platform using sensors provided in this package.

 Stacks include:
   - `mrsl_models`: all the CAD models